Gaykhatu: Introduction of paper money

 In 1294, Gaykhatu wanted to replenish his treasury emptied by a great cattle plague.
 In response, his vizier Sad al-Din Zanjani proposed the introduction of a recent Chinese invention called Jiaochao (paper money).
 Gaykhatu agreed and called for Bolad, the ambassador of Kublai (Emperor Shizu) of Yuan China in Tabriz.
 After Bolad explained how the system worked, Gaykhatu printed banknotes which imitated the Chinese ones so closely that they even had Chinese words printed on them.
 The Muslim confession of faith was printed on the banknotes to placate local sentiment.
 Gaykhatu's Buddhist name Rinchindorj was also present on money.
 Shiktur Noyan objected to introduction, calling this a foul attempt.
 First circulation started on 12 September 1294 in Tabriz.
 Gaykhatu ordered anyone who is going to refuse to use money to be executed on the spot.
 Poets, including Wassaf started to praise chao in order to appease Gaykhatu.
-Paper moneys circulated were worth from half dirham to 10 dinars.
+Paper moneys circulated were worth from half dirham to 10 dananir.

 The plan was to get his subjects to use only paper money, and allow Gaykhatu to control the treasury.
 The experiment was a complete failure, as the people and merchants refused to accept the banknotes.
 Soon, bazaar riots broke out, economic activities came to a standstill, and the Persian historian Rashid ud-din speaks even of "'the ruin of Basra' which ensued upon the emission of the new money".
 Gaykhatu had no choice but to withdraw the use of paper money.